 Mobile Device Emulator

 This allows for the browser to be viewed as if it were being used on an iPhone.
-There are also option for iPod touch and iPad viewing.
+There is also an option for iPod touch and iPad viewing.

 Now that you know how to inspect HTML elements in Safari, learn how to properly harness Watir and Selenium Webdriver to build web and mobile automation scripts with our How To series.
 These guides detail Watir, Selenium, and Ruby tips and tricks, useful to anyone ranging from an automation novice to a seasoned scripting veteran.